 Mr. Vargas also served as the Chairperson of the Hispanic Director’s Association of New Jersey.
 The association’s mission is to further the progress of New Jersey's Hispanic Community through cooperation among its members and collaboration with other organizations.
 In addition, Mr. Vargas was a co-founder of the Rutgers Latino Student Council and the University’s Center for Latino Arts and Culture.
 He also served on the Board of Directors of Robert Wood Johnson University Hospital (now RWJ Barnabas) leading various committees including becoming secretary of the board.
 He is alum of the Center for Hispanic Policy, Research and Development at the Department of Community Affairs.

 Mr. Vargas is an ordained Elder and the Vice President of the Consistory (Board Chair) at Suydam Street Reformed Church located in New Brunswick, New Jersey.
-He also serves on the Board of Trustees of the First Reformed Church of Long Branch.
-Mr. Vargas resides in Highland Park, New Jersey.
+He also serves as the Vice President of the New Brunswick Classis for the Reformed Church of America.
+Mr. Vargas resides in Highland Park, New Jersey with his wife Iris.